ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/add_env.md

 Usage: `kubectl create secret generic SECRET_NAME --namespace NAMESPACE_NAME --from-file=publicKey=/PATH/TO/PUBLIC/KEY/FILE --from-file=privateKey=/PATH/TO/PRIVATE/KEY/FILE --from-file=password=PASSWORD_FILE --from-literal=password=PASSWORD -o yaml`

-* Each `SECRET_NAME` must match the corresponding SDA or CSA field `keysSecretName` in the `hybridOverride.yaml` Helm chart that you downloaded from AMPLIFY Central as part of the hybrid kit.
+* Each `SECRET_NAME` must match the corresponding SDA or CSA field `keysSecretName` in the `hybridOverride.yaml` Helm chart that you downloaded from Amplify Central as part of the hybrid kit.
 * The SDA default value of `keysSecretName` is `sda-secrets`.
 * The CSA default value of `keysSecretName` is `csa-secrets`.
 * To change the secret store names, edit the `keysSecretName` values in the `hybridOverride.yaml` file before you execute the helm upgrade deployment steps.